-1. The Title IX Coordinator will provide to the parties written notice of the formal complaint and allegations of sexual harassment potentially constituting prohibited conduct under the Title IX regulations and this procedure.
-The notice shall include:

-- Notice regarding the complaint procedure and the availability of an informal resolution process; - Sufficient details known at the time (including identities of parties, if known; the conduct alleged that potentially violates Title IX; and the date and location of the alleged incident, if known), with sufficient time to prepare before any initial interview (not less than five calendar [or business] days); - As required by the Title IX regulations, a statement that the respondent is presumed not responsible for the alleged conduct and that a determination of responsibility will be made at the conclusion of the complaint; and that the parties may inspect and review evidence; - Notice that the parties may each have an advisor of their choice (who may be an attorney; - Notice that knowingly making false statements or submitting false information during the complaint process is prohibited and may result in disciplinary action; - Notice of the name of the investigator, with sufficient time (no less than three calendar [or business] days) to raise concerns of conflict of interest or bias. - 2.
-If additional allegations become known at a later time, notice of the additional allegations will be provided to the parties. - 3.
+- 1. The Title IX Coordinator will provide to the parties written notice of the formal complaint and allegations of sexual harassment potentially constituting prohibited conduct under the Title IX regulations and this procedure.
+The notice will include: - Notice regarding the complaint procedure and the availability of an informal resolution process; - Sufficient details known at the time (including identities of parties, if known; the conduct alleged; and the date and location of the alleged incident, if known), with sufficient time to prepare before any initial interview (not less than five business days); - As required by the Title IX regulations, a statement that the respondent is presumed not responsible for the alleged conduct and that a determination of responsibility will be made at the conclusion of the complaint); and that the parties may inspect and review evidence; - Notice that the parties may each have an advisor of their choice (who may be an attorney); - Notice that knowingly making false statements or submitting false information during the complaint procedure is prohibited and may result in disciplinary action; and - Notice of the name of the investigator, with sufficient time (no less than three business days) to raise concerns of conflict of interest or bias. - 2.
+If additional allegations become known at a later time, notice of the additional allegations with be provided to the parties. - 3.
 The AAO/Title IX Coordinator will discuss supportive measures with each party and implement such measures as appropriate.